Exploring Online Learning (EOL)

 Exploring Online Learning (EOL) is a two-week asynchronous online short course that provides an opportunity for faculty to experience an online learning environment from the student's perspective while gaining foundational knowledge about the design and development of online courses.
 The course is facilitated by eCampus staff and offered four times a year.
 Refer to the chart below to determine the best session for you.

-(Note: Though the course content and activities are geared toward faculty who will soon be designing and teaching their own online or hybrid/blended courses, all faculty are welcome to participate but priority will be given to faculty teaching online course.)
+(Note: Though the course content and activities are geared toward faculty who will soon be designing and teaching their own online or hybrid/blended courses, all faculty are welcome to participate.
+Priority will be given to faculty teaching online course.)

 You will be added to the enrollment list and contacted soon thereafter with more detailed information.